MemGPT: Towards LLMs as Operating Systems: Experiments

 \subsection{\ours for conversational agents}

 Conversational agents like virtual companions and personalized assistants aim to engage users in natural, long-term interactions, potentially spanning weeks, months, or even years.
 This creates challenges for models with fixed-length contexts, which can only reference a limited history of the conversation.
 An `infinite context' agent should seamlessly handle continuous exchanges without boundary or reset.
-When conversing with a user, such an agent must satisfy two key criteria: \begin{itemize} \item Consistency - The agent should maintain conversational coherence.
-New facts, preferences, and events mentioned should align with prior statements from both the user and agent. \item Engagement - The agent should draw on long-term knowledge about the user to personalize responses.
-Referencing prior conversations makes dialogue more natural and engaging. \end{itemize}
+When conversing with a user, such an agent must satisfy two key criteria: (1) Consistency - The agent should maintain conversational coherence.
+New facts, preferences, and events mentioned should align with prior statements from both the user and agent.
+(2) Engagement - The agent should draw on long-term knowledge about the user to personalize responses.
+Referencing prior conversations makes dialogue more natural and engaging.

-We therefore assess our proposed model, \ours, on these two criteria: \begin{itemize} \item Does \ours leverage its memory to improve conversation consistency?
-Can it remember relevant facts, preferences, and events from past interactions to maintain coherence? \item Does \ours produce more engaging dialogue by taking advantage of memory?
-Does it spontaneously incorporate long-range user information to personalize messages? \end{itemize}
+We therefore assess our proposed system, \ours, on these two criteria: (1) Does \ours leverage its memory to improve conversation consistency?
+Can it remember relevant facts, preferences, and events from past interactions to maintain coherence?
+(2) Does \ours produce more engaging dialogue by taking advantage of memory?
+Does it spontaneously incorporate long-range user information to personalize messages?
 By evaluating on consistency and engagement, we can determine how well \ours handles the challenges of long-term conversational interaction compared to fixed-context baselines.
 Its ability to satisfy these criteria will demonstrate whether unbounded context provides meaningful benefits for conversational agents.